choupit0/MassVulScan/README.md

 - Code review and cleanup
 - Path issue resolved for certain generated reports (-h command with a host containing special characters)
 - Missing packages and revision of their installation order

-2.0.0 (2025-04-09)

-**Améliorations ou changements/Implemented enhancements or changes:**

-- Significant rewrite of Bash scripts
-- Optimized installation: only installing missing packages and performs a prerequisites check only on the first run (speed gain)
-- Improved version comparison for certain packages
-- MassVulScan evolves: more modern, interactive, and visually appealing with Gum (interactive mode)
-- Tool updates: compatibility with the latest versions of Nmap (7.95) and Masscan (1.3.2)
-- Adding a new option "-d | --dns" to choose the (private or public) DNS server (default: 1.1.1.1)
-- Adding a new option for NSE scripts to choose --script-args (e.g., `--script-args mincvss=5` (interactive mode)
-- Some packages have been replaced to improve compatibility depending on the OS used

-**Correction de bugs/Fixed bugs:**
-- Fixing minor bugs

 ## 📦 Installation
 Refer to the `requirements.txt` file for the exact list of necessary packages.